adamant/adamant.language.design/control-flow.md

         };
 ```

-But using `is` for this was also inconsistent with with C#'s use of `is` for typechecking.
-It seemed prudent to leave the `is` keyword avalible for that.
+But using `is` for this was also inconsistent with with C#'s use of `is` for type checking.
+It seemed prudent to leave the `is` keyword available for that.